-You can read the entire discussion here.
+You can read the entire discussion, including more about application, device, and data integration plans here.
 Thanks to Kent Weare and InfoQ for the opportunity to participate.

 Well-known integration guru Richard Seroter reviewed the InfoQ virtual panel and went further in his post: Integration trends you should care about.
 They are: iPaaS, microservices, citizen integrators.
 I particularly like his line about meeting the needs of for self-service integration in the enterprise:

 “The world will always need integration specialists, but it’s important to support the growing needs of those who shouldn’t have to queue up for help from the experts.”